Testimonials

 As I mentioned above, it has taken me years to learn and practicably execute Shaolin-Do.
 In that amount of time, I have seen many Shaolin-Do students come and go, and some seem to have quit just after receiving the rank of black belt.
 In Shaolin-Do, unlike other martial arts, black belt is not an end to one's training; rather it is only the beginning.
 At first this was a difficult concept.
 After all, I had spent three years of my life coming to a class regularly and training hard.
 I was also in better shape than ever before and could definitely defend myself against an attacker.
 Later, I realized those same three years were merely the foundation for a much broader and challenging experience which would not come easy, but then again, nothing truly worth having ever does.

-Thankfully, patience is also an attribute I have gained with the practice of this acient Chinese fighting art.
+Thankfully, patience is also an attribute I have gained with the practice of this ancient Chinese fighting art.
 Patience is truly necessary when you consider the amount of time necessary to learn and develop Shaolin-Do in a meaningful and practical way.
 Perhaps my advice might seem over simplified, but I assure you it has worked for me: practice, practice, practice and patience, patience, patience; you can only get better.

-Mark Bongard
+Associate Master Mark Bongard

 My journey to Shaolin started with my family in April 2002.
 To explain, though, I have to go a little further back in time.
 My two sons, Matt and Alex had taken Tae Kwan Do and had tried to get me to take it with them.
 I have jogged regularly since college, so I was in fairly good shape, but I did not think that I could jump, kick and remember kata.
 I was then in my early 40s and it is hard to teach an old dog new tricks.
 Therefore, I always resisted their invitations.

 Alex earned a black belt and Matt was just one belt shy of black when they lost interest.
 They had always been disappointed that there were no weapons in Tae Kwan Do.
 Matt started looking for another martial arts school that included weapons.
 He found the Sin Thé Karate School and asked if he and Alex could join.
 I told him not now, because they just lost interest in one variety of martial arts and we would not spend more money on another martial arts school so soon after they quit the other school.
-My response is probably understood by all of the parents reading this.
+Myresponse is probably understood by all of the parents reading this.

 I do have to admit that my wife, Judy, and I were curious about the school that Matt found.
 We belonged to the Sin Thé Sports Center when I was in law school from 1979 to 1982.
-We assumed that this must be the same Sin The from the Sports Center, but we were not sure.
-(Of course, once we joined we learned that Grand Master Sin The is the same person from the Sports Center.)
+We assumed that this must be the same Sin Thé from the Sports Center, but we were not sure.
+(Of course, once we joined we learned that Grandmaster Sin Thé is the same person from the Sports Center.)

 Well, Matt persisted and my parental stamina broke down.
 We stopped by the school one Sunday afternoon in late March 2002 and took a look around.
 Everyone was friendly and helpful.
 We asked questions and got answers.
 Before we left, my whole family signed up!
 I signed up for the karate with my two sons, while my wife and daughter, Rachel, signed up for Tai Chi.
 You might wonder what changed from when my boys took Tae Kwan Do.
 After all I knew that Shaolin was going to involve kicking, jumping and memorizing, which are the three reasons why I never accepted my boys' invitations to join them.
 Also, I was then 44 years old and had never played a contact sport in my life.
 Why would I sign up for Shaolin when I would never even try Tae Kwan Do?